arpit-mittal-ds/Artificial-Intelligence-and-Machine-Learning/1-ML-with-Azure/ReadMe.md

 How can your company perform a [digital transformation?](https://docs.microsoft.com/en-us/learn/modules/enable-digital-transformation/2-what-is-digital-transformation)

-## Workspaces and the Azure ML Studio

-## Lesson 2: Workspaces and AzureML Studio
+# LESSON 2: WORKSPACES AND AZURE-ML STUDIO

 The Azure ML Platform.
 We'll talk about the core features of the Microsoft Azure ML platform and how they enable you to be more productive as a data scientist or machine learning engineer.
 Workspaces and Notebooks.
 Workspaces and notebooks are critical components of Microsoft Azure.
 We'll learn how these tools enable you to be a more effective data scientist—including the use of Jupyter to build and deploy machine learning models.

 ### The Azure ML platform is composed of two main components: The Azure Cloud and Azure ML Studio.

-Key features of Azure Cloud include:
+**Key features of Azure Cloud include:**

 Scalable, on-demand compute instances.

 Data storage and connectivity.

-Key features of Azure ML studio include:
+**Key features of Azure ML studio include:**

 The ability to easily orchestrate machine learning workflows.

 Model registration and management (or MLOps).
 This allows you to register models or track them and control the [lineage](https://en.wikipedia.org/wiki/Data_lineage).

 Metrics and monitoring, giving you the ability to look at the compute, the storage, or a training job, and make sure that it's running effectively.

 Model deployment; you can create an inference end point and deploy your model so that it runs 24/7 and is elastically scaled to meet demand.

 [ Microsoft's official documentation on the Azure ML Plaftorm](https://docs.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-ml)

-Managing compute resources effectively involves several main components:
+### Managing compute resources effectively involves several main components:

 Compute instances
 A central component of managing compute resources involves the ability to spin up a Virtual Machine (VM), provision the correct resources for that VM, and then launch a notebook—which you can then use to control other components of your project, such as by calling out to a compute cluster.